merchise/xotl.ql/docs/source/thoughts.rst

 [#str-python]_.
 However, there's nothing in the UnQL paper that limits us to do so but our own common sense.

-The following figure shows with color-layers the how the movie database may be
+The following figure shows with color-layers how the movie database may be
 interpreted:

 .. image:: figs/unql-data-layers.png

 The language UnQL uses variable binding and pattern matching.
-The very first query the offer is the following (I included the braces for better readability):
+The very first query they offer is the following (I included the braces for better readability):

 .. code-block:: unql